-Similarly, communication with general registrars has increased with the initiation of bimonthly list maintenance schedule updates.
+The List Maintenance Team continues to provide timely communication with general registrars with the bimonthly list maintenance schedule updates.
 These updates, sent to the general registrars through email at the beginning and mid-point of each month, include dates of expected data downloads, estimated processing time, and are updated with the actual availability date of data within VERIS, and are intended to serve as a planning tool for the general registrars at each of Virginia's 133 localities.

-Additionally, ELECT has updated data sharing agreements to improve the timeliness, accuracy, and security of list maintenance data sources.
+Additionally, ELECT has reviewed and updated data sharing agreements to improve the timeliness, accuracy, and security of list maintenance data sources.
 For example, ELECT is migrating from receiving DMV data from the organization's mainframe to a more secure system-to-system data exchange process.
-In addition, as described above in the 'Death Records' section, ELECT has entered into discussions with the Virginia Department of Health to establish a data sharing agreement which updates the timeliness of Bureau of Vital Statistics death records to reflect one month prior as opposed to two months prior.

-Further refining security methods, ELECT has also reviewed and adjusted list maintenance procedures to better safeguard secure transfer of sensitive information.
+Ensuring the secure storage and encryption standards are updated to reflect evolving threats identified by VITA and law enforcement agencies, ELECT has also reviewed and adjusted list maintenance procedures to better safeguard secure transfer of sensitive information.
 For instance, additional encryption measures have been implemented in the process used to share reports with other states.
 These reports contain protected information associated with citizens who have transferred to Virginia.

-We are also moving toward the reduction of blackout periods, which are the periods of time before each election when list maintenance processing is suspended (§24.2-306).
+We also continue moving toward the reduction of blackout periods, which are the periods of time before each election when list maintenance processing is suspended (§24.2-306).
 Currently, all localities, even if not participating in an election, are impacted by list maintenance blackout periods.
 Moving forward, we will adjust our system so that only locations participating in an upcoming election date are impacted by a blackout period.
 As a result of this change, we anticipate an overall increase in the timeliness of voter registration list updates and therefore data accuracy.

 Appendix A: List Maintenance Sources and Processing Frequency Diagram